Akane-Asahi/FaithAgent-A-Reinforcement-Learning-Simulation/README.md

 # FaithAgent-A-Reinforcement-Learning-Simulation

 > A context-aware, ethically aligned reinforcement learning agent designed to simulate spiritually motivated decision-making based on Islamic values and seerah (Prophetic tradition).
+This work as preliminary research aimed at modeling faith-aware autonomous agents — not merely for fatwa automation, but for simulating Islamic decision-making using agent-based frameworks.

 ---